telerik/ajax-docs/controls/tilelist/design-time.md

 **RadTileList** offers a design-time configurator for Visual Studio that you can use to select and setup its datasource and databinding settings, set several main properties	and edit the tiles collection.
 You can also perform several other tasks like changing the skin of the control,	adding a RadAjaxManager, RadScriptManager and RadStyleSheetManager.
 These options are accessed through the **Smart Tag** of the control:

 >caption RadTileList Smart Tag

 ![tilelist-design-time-smart-tag](images/tilelist-design-time-smart-tag.png)

-## Datasource Setup
+## Data Source Setup

-The first item is a dropdown populated with the declarative datasources on the page.
-Once a datasource is selected (or created through Visual Studio's wizard)the two lines below it let you configure or refresh it.
+The first item is a dropdown populated with the declarative data sources on the page.
+Once a data source is selected (or created through Visual Studio's wizard)the two lines below it let you configure or refresh it.
 They are both features exposed by Visual Studio.

-## Main RadTileList properties
+## Main RadTileList Properties

 After the datasource configuration the main properties that control the **RadTileList's** appearance are exposed for easy access: